 - Choose a record type for the Record Type field.

-To store and assign record types, create your own record type domain for your parcel fabric.
-Examples of record types are merge and split.
+If you want to store and assign record types, create your own record type domain for your parcel fabric.
+Examples of record types are merge or split.
 Once the domain is created, open the Records attribute table and assign the domain to the Record Type field.

 Tip:You can open the Records attribute table from the Records sublayer under the parcel fabric layer in the Contents pane.
 Right-click the Records sublayer and click Attribute Table.
 You can also add new attribute fields to the Records attribute table, and they will appear under New Record in the Manage Records pane.